-Dr. Erik Schott (pronouns: he/him/they/them) is a clinical associate professor at the University of Southern California, a licensed clinical social worker, and educational psychologist.
-His clinical practice and scholarship are in LGBTQ (lesbian, gay, bisexual, transgender, queer) social work, child development, couple therapy, HIV/AIDS, and diversity, equity, and inclusion (DEI) pedagogy.
+Dr. Erik Schott (pronouns: he/him/his) is a clinical associate professor at the University of Southern California, a licensed clinical social worker, and educational psychologist.
+His clinical practice and scholarship are in LGBTQI (lesbian, gay, bisexual, transgender, queer, and intersex) social work, child development, couple therapy, HIV/AIDS, and equity, diversity, and inclusion (EDI) pedagogy.
 He is a certified EMDR (Eye Movement Desensitization and Reprocessing) trauma-informed psychotherapist and holds specialized training in Emotionally Focused Couples Therapy (EFT) and in Cognitive Behavioral Therapy (CBT).
 He has worked as a front-line clinician and was a program director at the Serra Project, a housing agency serving adults, children, and families living with HIV/AIDS.
 Currently, he teaches generalist to advanced clinical practice courses at USC where he has also developed specialized courses on micro practice and global issues related to the LGBTQ community.
 Dr. Schott is the co-editor of the book Transformative Social Work Practice (Sage, 2016) and author of the LGBTQI Workbook for CBT (Routledge, 2021).

 USC Rossier School of Education: EdD, Educational Psychology 2012

 University of Southern California: MSW, Mental Health 1998